C2DH/ranketwo/pages/structure-of-teaching-modules.md

 The lessons have been structured in such a manner that they can serve the needs of students, lecturers and independent learners with limited time, as well as those who really want to study a topic in depth.
 Each lesson can consist of a SMALL, MEDIUM or LARGE module.
-What is important to consider, is that the topics addressed in the lessons are not limited to digital source criticism.
-To offer more variety to lecturers, other elements that are key for engaging with digital history are included, such as conducting web research, or creating a digital map or timeline.
+It is worth bearing in mind that the topics addressed in the lessons are not limited to digital source criticism.
+To offer more variety to lecturers, other techniques that play a vital role in digital history are also included, such as conducting web research and creating a digital map or timeline.

 {: .extra-spacing}